TERMS & CONDITIONS

 CONDITION OF CONTRACT 1.
 In this contract and the Notices appearing hereon: CARRIER includes the air carrier issuing

-if so required. other services related to such carriage.
+of liability by declaring a higher value for carriage and paying a supplemental charge this air waybill and all carriers that carry or undertake to carry the cargo or perform any if so required. other services related to such carriage.
 SPECIAL DRAWING RIGHT (SDR) is a Special 7./7/1 In cases of loss of damage or delay to part of the cargo, the weight to be taken into account Drawing Right as defined by the International Monetary Fund.
-WARSAW CONVENTION in determining Carrier’s limit of liability shall be only the weight of the package or Packages means whichever of the following instruments is applicable to the contract of carriage; the
+WARSAW CONVENTION in determining Carrier’s limit of liability shall be only the weight of the package or Packages means whichever of the following instruments is applicable to the contract of carriage; the concerned.
+Convention for the Unification of Certain Rules Relating to International Carriage by Air,

 7.2 Notwithstanding any other provisions, for foreign air Transport” as defined by the signed at Warsaw, 12 October 1929; that Convention as amended at The Hague on 28